vinliao/blog-next/content/posts/zero-goal.md

 ### Avoiding zero
 When pursuing goals, it’s important to spot the few important things that can’t be ignored.
 Ignoring these things is a fatal mistake; it’s like multiplying a big number with zero.
 But out of all the things you can put effort in, which of them are truly important?
 Here’s a helpful question you can use: “what are the things, that if ignored, makes all my effort irrelevant?”
 It’s not nice to multiply all your previous effort by zero, wouldn’t it?

+Thanks to Alvin Sutana for providing feedback for the draft of this essay.